 What is position trading?

-Positional trading means buying stocks and holding them for weeks, months, or even years, to benefit from long-term price movements.
-Unlike day traders who buy and sell within a single day, positional traders patiently wait for bigger price moves.
+Positional trading means buying stocks and holding them for weeks, months, or even years, to benefit from potential long-term price movements.
+Unlike day traders who buy and sell within a single day, positional traders patiently may wait patiently for relatively larger price movements.

 In simple terms, this is how positional trading works:

-- You buy a stock expecting its price to rise steadily over time.
+- You buy a stock with the expectation that its price may rise steadily over time.

-- You hold the stock until your target price is potentially reached.
+- You hold the stock until your target price is reached or you decide to exit the position.

 - Trades usually last from several weeks to several months or longer.

-Positional trading is a style that fits traders who have a longer-term view of markets and do not want to make daily decisions based on constant tracking.
+Positional trading is a style that may suit traders who have a longer-term view of the markets and prefer not to make frequent trading decisions based on constant monitoring.

 Read Also: Stock Market Trading: Meaning, Types, and Historical Context